-All charges for the entire session are to be paid or set up on a payment plan prior to the first scheduled date of class.
+All charges for the entire session are to be paid prior to the first class meeting.
 Students who are admitted to the University accept the contractual terms and regulations set forth in this catalog and are liable for the payment of all charges and fees incurred during their University stay.
 A consent agreement is signed by each student that makes each student liable for the payment of all charges and fees incurred by the student while enrolled.

 A student who has not made satisfactory arrangements with the Student Accounts Office regarding his or her account may be administratively withdrawn from the University.
-Likewise, students may graduate from the institution but may not receive their diploma or transcripts until all payment arrangements have been made.